(CNN) — We all love island getaways, but not everyone wants to travel to a remote resort.

-Today the 12,000-acre island -- between the Cape Fear River on one side and the Atlantic Ocean on the other, just a 20-minute ferry ride from Southport -- is more than 80% nature preserve, not to mention one of North Carolina's most bucolic seaside escapes.
+Today the 12,000-acre island -- between the Cape Fear River and the Atlantic Ocean on the other -- is just a 20-minute ferry ride from Southport.
+It's more than 80% nature preserve, not to mention one of North Carolina's most bucolic seaside escapes.

 Beyond the car-free island's main village lie miles of coastal sand dunes, salt marshes ripe for canoeing, and trail-filled maritime forests bursting with live oak trees and longleaf pines -- all easily accessible via bicycle or golf cart.

 Bald Head is also home to one of the state's largest communities of nesting sea turtles as well as "Old Baldy," North Carolina's oldest lighthouse still standing.

 Western Australia's Rottnest Island is a car-free A-class nature reserve.